appanmomo/vce-forking-exercise/README.md

 ## Contributing

-To contribute, add your code whereever you'd like
+To contribute, add your code wherever you'd like